thomasgassmann/votewatch/README.md

 - Using [Prisma ORM](https://github.com/prisma/prisma) for data access
 - Signed up for status update meeting on 14th of December
 - Discussed data requirements, preliminary data access should be implemented by the end of this week

+### Week 4 (Semester Week 13)

+- Initial work on frontend and infrastructure
+- Project progress meeting was held on 14th of December
+- Data schema created, postgres database and data access up and running

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\